fnagel/t3extblog/Documentation/Introduction/Index.rst

 * Allow some HTML tags in comment message
 * GDPR / DSGVO checkboxes
 * Reasonable email sending, even when you accept comments in BE (extension module AND default list module, using TCEMAIN hooks)
-* Send HTML and / or text emails
+* Send HTML and / or text emails incl. support for TYPO3's `FluidEmail` standard

 **Developer related**